 • Furnace won’t turn off

-• Is your thermostat set right?
-Make sure it’s set to “heat,” “auto” and that your desired temperature is higher than the room’s current temperature.
-If you use a programmable thermostat, make sure it has fresh batteries.
+• Is your thermostat set correctly?
+Make sure it’s set to “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
+If you use a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
-Your furnace has a power switch located on or close to it.
-Since this switch resembles a light switch, it’s easy to accidentally turn it off.
-If it was off, it may take your furnace a few minutes to start.
+Your furnace has a power switch located on or near it.
+Since this switch resembles a light switch, it’s easy to unintentionally turn it off.
+If it was off, it might take your furnace a few minutes to start.

 • Is the air filter clean?
 A dusty air filter can cause a lot of problems for your furnace.
-Get a new one if you can’t see light through it.
+Replace yours if you can’t see light through it.

 Estimated Repair Cost